danielllesk/SpotiSnake/README.md

 # 🎵 SpotiSnake

 **SpotiSnake** is an innovative fusion of the classic Snake game and Spotify album listening.
-Eat apples, and reveal the full artwork, and enjoy real-time music as you play!
+Eat apples, reveal the full artwork, and enjoy real-time music as you play!

 ## 🎮 Game Overview